Benefits of Maca Root (and Potential Side Effects)

 Hormonal Balance and Menstrual Health

 Maca is often used to support hormone balance, especially in women.
 Maca Root benefits for females include relief from PMS symptoms and support during menopause.
-One study found that Maca Root may help reduce menopausal discomforts like hot flashes and mood swings.
+One study found that Maca Root may help reduce menopausal discomforts like hot flashes and mood swings, disrupted sleep patterns, and exhaustion.

 Mood and Cognitive Function